intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 ![](./../../images/java/add external jars to build path.png)

-### Connecting the Grove* sensors
+### Connecting the Grove sensors

 ![](./../../images/java/doorbell.jpg)

-You need to have a Grove* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove* devices into the Grove* Shield.
-Make sure you have the tiny VCC switch on the Grove* Shield set to **5V**.
+You need to have a Grove Shield connected to an Arduino-compatible breakout board to plug all the Grove devices into the Grove Shield.
+Make sure the tiny VCC switch on the Grove* Shield set to 5V.

-1. Plug one end of a Grove* cable into the Grove* Touch Sensor, and connect the other end to the D4 port on the Grove* Shield.
+1. Plug one end of a Grove cable into the Grove Touch Sensor, and then connect the other end to the D4 port on the Grove Shield.

-2. Plug one end of a Grove* cable into the Grove* Buzzer, and connect the other end to the D5 port on the Grove* Shield.
+2. Plug one end of a Grove cable into the Grove Buzzer, and then connect the other end to the D5 port on the Grove Shield.

-3. Plug one end of a Grove* cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove* Shield.
+3. Plug one end of a Grove cable into the Grove RGB LCD, and then connect the other end to any of the I2C ports on the Grove Shield.

-### Microsoft* Azure* server setup
+### Microsoft Azure server setup

-Optionally, you can store the data generated by this example program in a backend database deployed using Microsoft* Azure\*, Node.js\*, and a Redis* data store.
+Optionally, you can store the data generated by this example program in a back-end database deployed using Microsoft Azure, Node.js\*, and a Redis* data store.

 For information on how to set up your own cloud data server, go to: